 I partnered with Walnut Hollow on this post, but this idea and all opinions are 100% my own.
 There are also affiliate links in this post, if you make a purchase I might make a small commission you price stays the same.

 I have had a wood burning tool for a while now and have used it for little craft projects here and there, but I have been dying to try out the wood hot stamps from Walnut Hollow.
 Now I am addicted.
-Be sure to stay till the end because I have a GIVEAWAY for you!!!!

 The good news is Walnut Hollow also sells a TON of wood products you can burn up with your new heat tool.
 In fact they have a bunch of great products and my girlfriends and I all picked our favorite to try out, see the rest of their project ideas below!